iifl-logo

 Opportunity for MTAR

 MTAR has been associated with ISRO from 1983.
-The company has been a trusted partner to ISRO for the past four decades.
-It has proven capabilities in manufacturing high-tech products for PSLV, and GSLV like liquid propulsion rocket engines (Vikas Engine for PSLV), cryogenic engine sub systems, electro pneumatic modules etc.; these products shall be used in the LVM 3 and PSLV for the upcoming Chandrayaan 3 and Aditya L1 missions.
+The Company has been a trusted partner to ISRO for the past four decades.
+It has proven capabilities in manufacturing high-tech products for PSLV, and GSLV like liquid propulsion rocket engines (Vikas Engine for PSLV), cryogenic engine sub systems, electro-pneumatic modules etc.; these products are used in the LVM 3 and PSLV for prestigious missions such as Chandrayaan 3 and Aditya L1 missions.
 The Company is also manufacturing critical structure like grid fin for Gagaganyaan mission.

 Increase in launches from ISRO due to success of commercial launches over the coming years is expected to provide increased inflow of orders to MTAR.
-Furthermore, the company intends to increase its wallet share. o address opportunities including motor casings, light alloy structures and thrust chambers through our new sheet metal facility.
+Furthermore, the Company intends to increase its wallet share and address opportunities including motor casings, light alloy structures and thrust chambers through our new sheet metal facility.

 Key Products being supplied by MTAR